Jérémie Boga: International career

-Boga participated in its first international competition at the 2021 Africa Cup of Nations in Cameroon, with eliminated in the Round of 16 by Egypt at the goal.
+Boga participated in its first international competition for Ivory Coast at the 2021 Africa Cup of Nations in Cameroon, and were eliminated in the Round of 16 by Egypt.

 On 28 December 2023, he was selected from the list of 27 Ivorian players selected by Jean-Louis Gasset to compete in the 2023 Africa Cup of Nations.

 Personal life

 Boga was born in Marseille, France, to Ivorian parents.